• Limited Time: Save $3,000 on a Business Subscription!

 7. Use better equipment

 The equipment you use to measure your piles plays a large role in how accurate your measurements are going to be.
 If you use the latest, high-sensitive equipment, you’re going to get better data, which leads to accurate results.
 We recommend upgrading to new technology every few years.
 The newest iPhone 12, for example, does a bang-up job of capturing video in low-light conditions.
 And companies like DJI and Skydio keep releasing better drones, some of which can be used indoors!
 Of course, buying new tech can be financially prohibitive.
-Using Stockpile Reports is cost-effective – our solution is affordable, and you can use our drones and operators to record stockpiles data.
+Using Stockpile Reports is cost-effective – our solution is affordable, and you can use our drones and operators to record stockpile data.

 Use Stockpile Reports’ cutting-edge solution for best results